Tunao2den/http-web-server/README.md

 - **Annotation-based routing**: Easily define route methods with the `@Route` annotation.
 - **Simple to extend**: Add more routes and controllers as needed.
 - **GET request handling**: The server currently supports GET requests but can be extended to handle other HTTP methods.
+- **Concurrent Request Handling:** The server can handle multiple requests simultaneously by using threads.

 ## Future Enhancements